Hero Image

 Secure Reliable Transport

-Wowza supports the ingest of streams via SRT (Secure Reliable Transport)—an open-source technology designed to help you deliver high-quality, secure and low-latency video.
+Wowza supports the ingest of streams via SRT (Secure Reliable Transport)—an open-source technology designed to help you deliver secure, high-quality low latency video streaming even in unpredictable network conditions.
 SRT accounts for packet loss, jitter and fluctuating bandwidth, maintaining the integrity and quality of your stream.

 Low-Latency Formats and Protocols